Rhetos/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

 ## Prerequisites

-1. Run `dotnet --version` in command prompt to check if you have **.NET 6 SDK** installed.
+1. Run `dotnet --list-sdks` in command prompt to check if you have **.NET 8 SDK** installed.
-   It should output 6.x.x.
+   One of the output lines should start with 8.x.x.
-   If not, install the latest version of SDK from <https://dotnet.microsoft.com/download/dotnet/6.0>.
+   If not, install the latest version of SDK from <https://dotnet.microsoft.com/download/dotnet/8.0>.

 ## Introduction: Rhetos DSL programming language